marusakod/scprocess/docs/usage.md

 {{ software_name }} identifies the cell-containing and empty droplet populations by detecting key transition points on the barcode-rank curve — namely, the inflection and knee points.
 These points allow {{ software_name }} to infer the optimal parameters for both `decontx` and `cellbender`.
 Additionally, {{ software_name }} uses these estimates in the optional `pb_empties` rule to identify genes enriched in empty droplets.

 We recommend verifying the accuracy of these parameters by inspecting knee plots after running `simpleaf`.
-The two main parameters inferred by {{ software_name }} based on transition points in the barcode-rank curve are `expected_cells` and the `empty_pateau_middle` (which corresponds to the `--total-droplets-included` parameter in `cellbender`).
-The `empty_pateau_middle` should extend a few thousand barcodes into the second plateau.
+The two main parameters inferred by {{ software_name }} based on transition points in the barcode-rank curve are `expected_cells` and the `empty_plateau_middle` (which corresponds to the `--total-droplets-included` parameter in `cellbender`).
+The `empty_plateau_middle` should extend a few thousand barcodes into the second plateau.

 ![all_knee_examples](assets/images/all_knee_examples.png)

 ---

 <div class="img-caption">Three examples of knee plots with four transition points (<code>knee1</code>, <code>shin1</code>, <code>knee2</code>, <code>shin2</code>) represented by purple horizontal lines and two inferred parameters (<code>expected_cells</code> and <code>empty_plateau_middle</code>) represented by blue vertical lines.
-In example A.) a knee plot with two clearly distunguished plateaus and properly predicted parameters is shown.
-In example B.) the same knee plot is shown, however the predicted paramters are wrong.
+In example A.) a knee plot with two clearly distinguished plateaus and properly predicted parameters is shown.
+In example B.) the same knee plot is shown, however the predicted parameters are wrong.
 Example C.) represents a sample with very high ambient RNA contamination making it impossible to distinguish the cells and empty droplets populations by eye. </div>

 To identify problematic samples, {{ software_name }} computes two diagnostic ratios:

-* `expected_cells`/`empty_pateau_middle` ratio: this helps assess whether the estimated number of cells is reasonable compared to the empty_plateau_middle.
+* `expected_cells`/`empty_plateau_middle` ratio: this helps assess whether the estimated number of cells is reasonable compared to the empty_plateau_middle.
 In example B this ratio would be increased [but so would be the slope ratio so maybe not the best example]
-* `slope_ratio`: This is the ratio of the slope of the barcode-rank curve in the empty droplet region compared to the slope at the first inflection poin.
+* `slope_ratio`: This is the ratio of the slope of the barcode-rank curve in the empty droplet region compared to the slope at the first inflection point.
 Samples with a high slope ratio, as seen in example C,' are likely problematic because the empty droplet plateau is not clearly distinguishable.
 In such cases, ambient RNA contamination algorithms like `decontx` and `cellbender` may struggle to accurately estimate background noise, and we recommend considering removing these samples from further analysis.

 If {{ software_name }} fails to estimate the knee plot parameters but the barcode-rank curve appears normal, we suggest manually adjusting the `knee1`, `knee2`, `shin1`, and `shin2` parameters in the `custom_sample_params` file.
 A convenient way to fine-tune these parameters is by using the [`plotKnee`](reference.md#plotknee) function in {{ software_name }}.
 This allows for easy visualization and adjustment of knee points.

 ### Setting QC parameters

+Depending on whether you are using {{ software_name }} on single cell or single nuclei data you may want to consider adjusting the default threshold for maximum allowed spliced proportion (the `qc_max_splice` parameter) in the configuration file.
+[Anything else?]

 ### Managing resources